Get thicker, fuller hair with dermatologist developed treatments

 • Have a healthy haircare routine.
 Use the right hair products for your hair type.
 Not sure where to start?
 Consider meeting with a board-certified dermatologist to get some recommendations.

 • Handle hair with care.
-Try to avoid hairstyles or treatments that can damage hair.
-Wearing your hair in tight hairstyles, exposing your hair to excess heat, and using dyes and chemical relaxers are all healthy hair no-nos.
+Avoid hairstyles or treatments that can damage hair.
+Wearing your hair in tight hairstyles, exposing it to excess heat, and using dyes and chemical relaxers are all healthy hair no-nos.

 If you’re looking for hair growth gummies that work or other solutions for hair loss, it’s always good to talk through your options with a healthcare professional.

 • Evidence on the effectiveness of hair supplements in people without nutritional deficiencies is limited.
-If you have a deficiency, supplements might help support healthy hair growth.
+If you have a deficiency, some multivitamin supplements containing essential vitamins might help support healthy hair growth.

 • Product labels are a goldmine of useful info.
-It’s important to read the product label carefully.
+Read the product label on your supplements carefully.
 This can give you a handle on the ingredient list and the amount of each vitamin or mineral in a serving.

-• There are more effective treatments available.
-Over-the-counter and prescription hair loss treatments for women have more evidence to support their effectiveness than vitamins and nutrients.
+• More effective treatments are available.
+Over-the-counter medications (like topical minoxidil) and prescription hair loss treatments for women have more evidence to support their effectiveness than vitamins and supplements.

-Interested in trying hair gummies?
-Check out Hers Biotin Gummy, formulated especially for hair health.
+Interested in trying hair gummies to help your hair grow?
+Check out the over-the-counter biotin gummy through Hers, which is formulated especially for hair health.
 It contains hair-friendly ingredients like biotin, vitamin B12, vitamin B6, folic acid, and vitamin D.

 31 Sources